26/10/2018 0 Comments

-Underground pipes used to transport water to homes can also become damaged asbestos transite pipes.
-Transite is a cement material that can deteriorate over time and contains asbestos.
-As it continues to deteriorate, the asbestos fibers detach and end up in the drinking water which the pipes carry into our homes.
+Underground pipes used to transport water to homes can also become damaged asbestos Transite pipes.
+Transite is a cement material that can deteriorate over time and can contain asbestos.
+As it continues to deteriorate, the asbestos fibres detach and end up in the drinking water the pipes carry into our homes.

 Ways You Can Check Your Home for Asbestos

 Although it is a good idea to do visual inspections frequently, most of the time this is not enough to deem your home asbestos-free.
 A better idea is to sample different locations of your home and send the samples in to a certified lab for inspection and analysis.

 The two most commonly used and approved methods of analysis are PLM (Polorized Light Microscopy) and TEM (Transmission Electron Microscopy).
 There are a few certified laboratories which do the TEM and PLM tests, and they can be found through the National Institute for Standards and Technology.
 If interested, you can reach them via the following phone number: 800-720-4981.

 Information can be obtained through the EPA (Environmental Protection Agency) on how to collect samples for asbestos testing, however, the American Lung Association strongly suggests that you let a certified professional take samples instead.
 This will be a safer choice for you and your family.

 What Do I Do if There is Asbestos in My Home?